-If you have previously taken a college-level public speaking course for college credit, the Summer Bridge program may not be the most advantageous program for you.
+If you have previously taken a college-level (introduction to) public speaking course for college credit, the Summer Bridge program may not be the most advantageous program for you.
 You may not earn college credit twice for the same course taken twice.

 What is the daily schedule?

-In addition to courses in religion and public speaking, students will attend Supplemental Instruction (S.I.) seminars, workshops, and other planned activities.
+In addition to courses in research skills and public speaking, students will attend Supplemental Instruction (S.I.) seminars, workshops, and other planned activities.
 Unless otherwise specified, participation in all activities is mandatory.
 The daily schedule typically begins at 7:00 am and runs until 7:00 pm (most nights) Monday through Friday.
 Students will generally have open time during the weekend; students are expected to return to campus on Sundays by 5:00 pm.

 May I work or have other outside commitments during TRIO/SSS Summer Bridge?